tapasrastogi2411/TDW-Marketplace/README.md

 ## Project Description
 This is a marketplace app which allows:
 - Users to login through various other providers
-- Users to list items for sale (with multiple videos/image uploads), specify more details about the item
+- Users to list items for sale (with multiple image uploads), specify more details about the item
-- Users to search for items listed for sale and inquire the seller for more information
 - Sellers to create live bidding sessions in a video call

 ## Concepts to be for the Challenge Factor